 Undercover law enforcement officers today have a variety of communication requirements.
 But while their needs are diverse, the need for personal safety trumps everything else.
 Instant, consistent and clear transmissions to their backup teams are non-negotiable requirements to help reduce local crime and antisocial behavior.
 Undercover police can also rely on these body radios for position tracking as well as monitoring threatening situations.
 Again, let us all go home safely every day.

 Two-Way Radios Today Improve Communication

-A good example of the best of modern technology is the digital Motorola XTS2500.
-A police favorite, Motorola XTS2500 comes equipped with crisp, continuous, high-quality communication, built-in GPS tracking, is lightweight and is virtually undetectable when worn with regular clothing, necessary in undercover assignments.
+A good example of the best modern technology is the digital Motorola XTS2500.
+A police favorite, Motorola XTS2500 comes equipped with crisp, continuous, high-quality communication, built-in GPS tracking, is lightweight, and is virtually undetectable when worn with regular clothing, necessary in undercover assignments.

 Additionally, the APX6000 earpiece is a discrete and flawless accessory assisting in promoting the safety of law enforcement on the job.